Skip to main content

 • To disable scanning on file shares, select Off.

-The switch at the top of the page for Scan when missing "write attributes" permissions is disabled by default.
-This means that if BlueXP classification doesn't have write attributes permissions in CIFS, or write permissions in NFS, that the system won't scan the files because BlueXP classification can't revert the "last access time" to the original timestamp.
-Learn more.
+Note The switch at the top of the page for Scan when missing "write attributes" permissions is disabled by default.
+This means that if BlueXP classification doesn't have write attributes permissions in CIFS or write permissions in NFS, the system won't scan the files because BlueXP classification can't revert the "last access time" to the original timestamp.

 Result

-BlueXP classification starts scanning the files in the file shares you added, and the results are displayed in the Dashboard and in other locations.
+BlueXP classification starts scanning the files in the file shares you added.
+You can Track the scanning progress and view the results of the scan in the Dashboard.

 Remove a file share from compliance scans